Optimal transport for vector Gaussian mixture models: Abstract

 \section{Abstract}

-Vector Gaussian mixture models form an important special subset of vector-valued distributions.
-Any physical entity that can mutate or transit among alternative manifestations distributed in a given space falls into this category.
+Vector-valued Gaussian mixtures form an important special subset of vector-valued distributions.
+In general, vector-valued distributions constitute natural representations for physical entities, which can mutate or transit among alternative manifestations distributed in a given space.
 A key example is color imagery.
-In this note, we vectorize the Gaussian mixture model and study different optimal mass transport related problems for such models.
+In this note, we vectorize the Gaussian mixture model and study several different optimal mass transport related problems associated to such models.
 The benefits of using vector Gaussian mixture for optimal mass transport include computational efficiency and the ability to preserve structure.

+\textit{This paper is dedicated to our dear friend and colleague, Professor Peter Olver, on the occasion of his 70th birthday.
+Happy Birthday, Peter!}